Top Health Tracking Apps for Weight Loss (2026)

 Three reasons.

-Second, daily tracking ease.
-MFP’s daily logging UX (recent foods, meals, copy-yesterday) is the most refined in the category.
-Apps that are slow to log get abandoned within 4-8 weeks; apps that are fast to log produce sustained behavior change.
+Second, logging friction is what breaks long-term adherence, and PlateLens’s photo-first AI workflow logs a meal in ~3 seconds versus 60–90 seconds for manual database search.
+Apps that are slow to log get abandoned within 4–8 weeks; apps that are fast to log produce sustained behavior change.

 Apps We Tested